 sudo apt autoremove

-Subsequently, the autoremove command cleans up dependencies that were installed with PostgreSQL but are no longer needed.
+The autoremove command cleans up dependencies that were installed with PostgreSQL and are no longer required.
+Review APT’s package list before confirming on shared servers.

 sudo apt autoremove